bobu01/pio_tone/README.md

 Goals: Generate simple square waves, then try other using the PIO to generate PWM.

 Nothing much here.
 Just starting ...
+- sq_tone_demo.py  Generate square wave tone for a piezo buzzer with a specified number of pulses.
+Main program puts a value to trigger the state machine.
+The state machine counts the cycles and stops.
+Frequency is 3951 Hz because that was the loudest note from this buzzer.